caganseyrek/QuickTOC/README.md

 A simple script that uses the headings in the content of the page and automatically generates a table of contents.

-As default, the generator uses `h2`, `h3`, and `h4` tags while generating the toc and reserves `h1` tag for the page title.

-You can see an example image of a generated toc [here](https://github.com/caganseyrek/TOC-Generator/blob/main/example.png).
+You can see an example image of a generated TOC [here](https://github.com/caganseyrek/TOC-Generator/blob/main/example.png).

 ***

-## Usage
+## Setup

 First, install the `toc-generator.js` file.

 Then edit the parts shown below if necessary:

 ```javascript
 // "page-contents" is where the generator will get the headers.